rust-lang/rust-forge/src/governance/council.md

 # Leadership Council

-This document defines the authority[^authority] and policies of the Rust Leadership Council to ensure successful operation of the Rust Project.
+This document defines the authority[^authority] and policies of the Rust Leadership Council ("Council") to ensure successful operation of the Rust Project.

 This document serves as a living document defining the current accepted set of policies governing the Council.
 The basis of this document started with the text of [RFC 3392] which established the Council, and may be updated via the [RFC process](https://rust-lang.github.io/rfcs/).

-The Leadership Council delegates much of this authority to teams (which includes subteams, working groups, etc.[^teams]) who autonomously make decisions concerning their purviews.
+The Council delegates much of this authority to teams (which includes subteams, working groups, etc.[^teams]) who autonomously make decisions concerning their purviews.
 However, the Council retains some decision-making authority, outlined and delimited by this document.